lognllc/LogNMagento/README.md

 License
 =======
-LogN Magento is available under the MIT license.
+LogN Magento is available under the Apache License (v2).